-- The Commission ignores the scientific consensus that the biodiversity collapse and climate crises are the biggest threat to farming and require urgent actions to avoid catastrophic consequences; the good farming practices targeted are actually climate adaptation measures.
+- The Commission ignores the scientific consensus that the biodiversity collapse and climate crises are the biggest threats to farming and require urgent actions to avoid catastrophic consequences; the good farming practices targeted are actually climate adaptation measures.
 We need to urgently tackle both the major contributions of agriculture to the climate crisis, environmental pollution and the collapse of biodiversity, and their effects on the ability to keep farming and food security.
-Not moving towards future proof practices is not an option, and will only increase the burden on society and farmers. - The Commission claims 'political urgency' to justify a complete lack of impact assessment and an inadequate stakeholder consultation.
+Not moving towards future-proof practices is not an option, and will only increase the burden on society and farmers.
+Just recently, the European Environment Agency (EEA) published the EU climate risk assessment.
+The report underlines the high climate risks threatening Europe's ecosystems, environment and food security. - The Commission claims 'political urgency' to justify a complete lack of impact assessment and adequate stakeholder consultation.
 According to the Commission, tractors blocking streets are a reason to throw overboard essential environmental requirements, linked to one third of the EU budget.
 The GAECs comprise much needed good practices which have been in place for up to 21 years.
 Deleting them won't tackle current challenges, it will exacerbate them.
 There is no proven political urgency, and certainly none to justify a far-reaching attack on environmental conditions of the CAP.
 The lack of good governance, transparency and participation of all affected stakeholders is beyond belief. - The Commission goes against all expert assessments which stress CAP funds should as a matter of urgency be better linked to public goods and to climate, environmental and biodiversity objectives.
-Years of work in establishing a conditionality baseline, including by their own experts, seem to be irrelevant to the Commission. - The CAP budget comprises one third of the EU budget, about €55 billion of taxpayer's money annually.
+Years of work in establishing a conditionality baseline, including by their own experts, seem to be irrelevant to the Commission.
+The Commission goes directly against its own Farm to Fork and Biodiversity strategies which acknowledged the urgency of the climate and biodiversity crises, and related challenges in the food sector. - The CAP budget comprises one third of the EU budget, and amounts to €386.7 billion euros of taxpayers money for the 2021-2027 period.
 It is socially unacceptable, and questions the legitimacy of the CAP, to not link ambitious environmental requirements, needed to tackle the climate and biodiversity crises, to receiving subsidies.
 As recently stressed by the OECD, currently most of the support for the sector comes in forms that reduce rather than enhance the sector's capacity to adjust to future crises, including climate change. - Removing essential and basic good practices, such as crop rotation, providing space for biodiversity, minimal soil coverage, etc. severely increases the vulnerability of cropping systems to extreme weather events and pests, and to increased pesticide dependency.
-These practices are essential parts of Integrated Pest Management (IPM), which is mandatory in the EU since 2014 through Directive 2009/128/EC.
+These practices are essential parts of Integrated

+Pest Management (IPM) which is mandatory in the EU since 2014 through Directive 2009/128/EC.
 Deleting these practices from the CAP conditionality will lead to an even weaker implementation of IPM.
 The deletions of cover crops and leguminous crops within GAEC 8 would lead to the loss of more than 9 million hectares of pesticide-free areas (based on 2019 figures for Ecological Focus Areas).
-In addition, at a time when artificial fertiliser prices are sky-high, they sabotage incentives for nitrogen fixing crops. - The Commission doesn't address the actual problems of farmers, but instead resorts to handing out poisoned gifts steered by election fever, at the expense of other citizens and current and future generations.
-Many farmers including small farming organisations have stated they don't ask for lowering environmental rules; They ask to address challenges regarding their position in the value chain, for support while redirecting to climate resilient and sustainable practices, and a level playing field for international trade.
-Indeed, for all farmers, changes in the law made after they have invested in certain elements prove costly and counterproductive, but especially now at spring seeding time.

 • The actions show a severe disrespect and neglect for the interest and demands of citizens.
 The Commission seems to find that public consultations and European Citizens' initiatives, in which citizens express the urgent need to decrease the major environmental impact of agriculture, are irrelevant.
-The wishes of the millions of citizens who signed multiple ECIs on sustainable farming are being completely ignored, while a few hundred tractors blocking streets, burning tires and spraying slurry inspire the Commission to take undemocratic and irresponsible actions.
+The wishes of the millions of citizens who signed multiple ECIs on sustainable farming are being completely ignored, while tractors blocking streets, burning tires and spraying slurry inspire the Commission to take undemocratic and irresponsible actions which won't help farmers.